-Next, the scientist formulates a hypothesis.
 The purpose of the hypothesis is to propose a possible answer, or answers, to the problem.
 It is a prediction that is formulated based on prior knowledge and by considering how to test the problem.
 Some people call the hypothesis an "educated guess," but that is not exactly right.
 Scientists do not just guess at the answer.
 They do research and try to propose a possible solution based on accepted theories and previous experimentation.
 Most hypotheses are written with an "if...then" statement.
-Here is an example using a plant fertilizer problem: If plants are provided nitrogen-based plant fertilizer, then they will experience more growth than plants receiving water only.
+Here is an example using a scientific problem: "If a river or stream has sources of surface runoff, then the stream will experience a high concentration of pollutants."